Chitosan

 How much chitosan should I take daily?

-Generally, people taking chitosan for cholesterol reduction use between 1000 and 1200 mg twice daily, although dosages in some studies have been as high as 6 g/day.
+Generally, people taking chitosan for lipid balance reduction use between 1000 and 1200 mg twice daily, although dosages in some studies have been as high as 6 g/day.
 Chitosan for weight management has been used in dosages ranging from 1 to 5 g/day, taken in divided doses.

 What foods contain chitosan?

 Chitosan is a sugar that is obtained from the hard outer skeleton of shellfish, including crab, lobster, and shrimp.
 It is used for medicine.
-Chitosan is used to treat obesity, high cholesterol, and Crohn's disease.
+Chitosan is used to support obesity, high lipid balance, and Crohn's condition.

 Can chitosan lower creatinine levels?

-Chitosan is a dietary supplement mostly used by people hoping to lose weight or reduce cholesterol.
+Chitosan is a dietary supplement mostly used by people hoping to lose weight or reduce lipid balance.
 There's some research indicating that chitosan may also be effective in reducing creatinine levels in people with renal failure.
 Before starting chitosan or any other dietary supplement, talk with your doctor.

 Can drinking more water lower creatinine levels?